 Opening all the way back in 1874, the Palm House of Copenhagen is the third oldest entry on this list.
 However, as you can see from the image above, Copenhagen’s Palm House is as timeless as it is humongous.
 Specifically, there are designated greenhouses for: aquatic plants, warm subtropics, dry tropics and a Mediterranean house to name a few!
 Because of their impressive size, the greenhouses are able to house a huge variety of different classes of plant life, including: giant bamboo, palm trees, incredible floral displays and even carnivorous plants.

 The palm house was designed by Peter Christian Bønnecke, with brewer I. C. Jakobsen also being credited with a role in the initial idea for the project.
-Meanwhile, as with seemingly many of the conservatories we’ve visited today, the designers took inspiration from London’s Crystal Palace.
+Meanwhile, as with seemingly many of the glass conservatories we’ve visited today, the designers took inspiration from London’s Crystal Palace.

 INTERESTING FACT: In the summer months you can visit the Butterfly house, where you can experience hundreds of varieties of living butterflies!